ziendotio/scarce-editions/README.md

 In order to deploy to live nets you will most probably need:

-- A `private.json` file to store your wallet account(s) keys
+- A `private.json` file to store your wallet account(s) keys.
 - A compiled smart contract.
 Run `npx hardhat compile`
-- Metamask account(s) with Tokens ( real or tap - please search for the recommended infrastructure solution)
+- Metamask account(s) with Tokens ( real or tap - please search for the recommended infrastructure solution).
-- Details of the Node to target
+- Details of the Node to target.
+- An Etherium API key (Infura, Alchemy, etc..) for mainnet deployment.

 #### Default Hardhat Network